 Lautenschlaeger@ (Adds statement about Barnier's visit)

-FRANKFURT, Feb 7 (Reuters) - Britain-based banks looking to maintain their access to the euro zone after Brexit are running out of time to apply for licences and should not count on a deal about a transition period, European Central Bank board member Sabine Lautenschlaeger said on Wednesday.
+FRANKFURT, Feb 7 (Reuters) - Britain-based banks looking to maintain their access to the euro zone after Brexit are running out of time to apply for licenses and should not count on a deal about a transition period, European Central Bank board member Sabine Lautenschlaeger said on Wednesday.

 With Britain due to leave the EU in March 2019, banks are set to lose their automatic access to the single market unless a transition period is agreed, which is currently uncertain.

-"Any bank that wishes to relocate from the UK to the euro area should really have submitted its licence application already," she said.
+"Any bank that wishes to relocate from the UK to the euro area should really have submitted its license application already," she said.
 "But if it hasnt, it should do so by the end of the second quarter of 2018 at the latest."

 The message was later reaffirmed by ECB policymakers at a meeting with the European Union's chief negotiator with Britain, Michel Barnier.